-There is only one membership program where I continue to be a member today, you can sign up for free and join me there.
+There’s one membership program where I continue to be a member today, you can sign up for free and check it out here.

 I hope you found this millionaire reborn review helpful – have you had any experience with this program?
 I’d love to know!